Gyro-trix/wordGameTypeOne/README.md

 ## This projects goal is to create the described word game using HTML, CSS, and Java Script

-The main objective of this games to to create as many words as possible using each letter on the keyboard exactly once for different word lengths.
+The main objective of this games to to create as many animal words as possible using each letter on the keyboard exactly once for different word lengths.
 Levels are determined by word length starting at three letter words then going to four letter words for a second level in this project.
 A minimum amount of completed words is required before proceeding to the next level, the player may choose to stay and earn more points or go to the next level.
 Each level also has a timer that can cause the game to end early.